 Grab a few of your colleagues to form the “Eloqua Governance Team” (EGT) and conduct a white-boarding session to define your naming convention structure and strategy.
 There are two types of Teams:

 - Multiple business units: Members of the team should represent Eloqua users from all business units (e.g., if you have 5 business units using Eloqua, you should ideally have 5 colleagues in the room with you).

 - One business unit: Eloqua power users who create campaigns to bring the business’ marketing vision to life should be included in this team.

 Step 3: Schedule the Strategy Session

 Once your EGT is formed, schedule a 5 to 6-hour strategy session to begin designing your naming convention strategy and structure.
-Click here to receive a sample Agenda and a Naming Conventions Workbook by email to help you get started!
+Click here to get a sample Agenda and a Naming Conventions Workbook to help you get started!

 Step 4: Implement the new strategy!

 After EGT members have agreed and approved the new naming convention strategy, send out a detailed internal memo with the guidelines and naming convention workbook to all Eloqua users.
 Schedule a 1-hour training session or create a short video to send internally to all Eloqua users on the purpose of using naming conventions and how they can use the workbook.

 In the memo, include a hard implementation start date.
 For example, let your Eloqua users know that as an organization, you will start using the new naming convention on MM/DD/YYYY indicating all assets from that date on must use the newly approved naming convention.
 If you are renaming old assets, include a detailed summary of how this will be done and where the old assets can be found.